90 Notable alumni of

 -

-Lerone Bennett Jr. was an African-American scholar, author and social historian who analyzed race relations in the United States.
-His works included Before the Mayflower (1962) and Forced into Glory (2000), a book about U.S. President Abraham Lincoln.
+Lerone Bennett Jr. was an African-American scholar, journalist, and social historian who analyzed race relations in the United States.
+His works include Before the Mayflower: A History of Black America, 1619–1962 (1962) and Forced into Glory: Abraham Lincoln's White Dream (2000), a book about U.S. President Abraham Lincoln.

 -